Chandler-Ryan/DistJava/README.md

 * This is my console program with Full CRUD Support implementing DAO
 ### Project 6
 * This project is the combination of projects 4 and 5.
 I was able to get the DB to connect but I was unable to iterate the list of Products retrieved from the database.
 Uknown why would always throw a null pointer in the for loop in productList.jsp
+### Project 8
+* This is my spring boot movie genre CRUD/RESTful API with logging, custom errors, and Swagger UI